Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Power sas btc activated and running
 * Stk and vtk bitcoin license is activated and implemented.
 * The general manager of the blockchain put your bitcoins project in the category of bitcoin saviors.
+* The general manager was suspicious of the type of output of your bitcoins.
+* The review of coding and tabulation of your bitcoins along with farm information was done and confirmed by the general manager and no suspicious items were found.
 #
 #
 2- Tether Wallets :